mtolly/onyx/haskell/README.md

   * Guitar Hero, Guitar Hero II, or Guitar Hero Encore: Rocks the 80s (PS2)

-    * Extract the `.iso` contents, and then import either `GEN` or `MAIN.HDR`.
+    * Import directly from the `.iso`, or extract and import from `MAIN.HDR`.
     * The hidden songs Trippolette and Graveyard Shift can be imported from GH1.

   * Guitar Hero II (Xbox 360) DLC (LIVE files)

-  * Guitar Hero 5 and Guitar Hero: Warriors of Rock DLC (Xbox 360 LIVE files or PlayStation 3 .pkg files)

   * Guitar Hero III disc (Xbox 360, PS2) and DLC (Xbox 360)

     * For Xbox 360 disc: extract ISO, then import from `default.xex`.
-    * For PS2 disc: extract ISO, then import from `DATAP.HED`.
+    * For PS2 disc: import directly from `.iso`, or extract and then import from `DATAP.HED`.

+  * Guitar Hero 5 and Guitar Hero: Warriors of Rock DLC (Xbox 360 LIVE files or PlayStation 3 .pkg files)

   * DTXMania (DrumMania / GuitarFreaks) simfiles (.dtx/.gda)